 Read books for your own pleasure.
 I always called them my “trashy summer reads” because they were somewhat mindless, but kept me interested, and they were NOT about school, education, or teaching.
-Go for walks, yoga, sleep late and/or stay up late (no school in the morning!), paint for enjoyment, go to the pool and enjoy the sun a bit, sip a quiet cup of tea, catch up on movies you have been meaning to see, get together with friends for leisurely lunches… make this time about you.
-Trust me, after 30 years of teaching, I can tell you that some years were absolutely wonderful and then there were those that were daily trials and seemed as if they’d never be over.
+Go for walks, yoga, sleep late and/or stay up late (no school in the morning!).
+You might try painting for enjoyment or going to the pool.
+Time in the sun brings relaxation.
+Sipping a quiet cup of tea, catching up on movies you have been meaning to see, or getting together with friends for leisurely lunches also help.
+Make this time about you.
+Trust me, after 30 years of teaching, I can tell you that some years were absolutely wonderful.
+Then, there were those that were daily trials and seemed as if they’d never be over.
 We all have them.
-Anyone who claims otherwise is just not being honest or prefers to imagine they were all walks in the park.
+Anyone who claims otherwise is just not being honest.

 Nature is Calling from Amanda